waTeim/node-julia/README.md

 ## start

-This function starts the embedded julia engine.
+This function starts the embedded Julia engine.
 It need be called only once, but can be called multiple times, but will have no effect after the first time.
 It must be called before **eval** or **exec** is called.
 It may be removed in the future and called implicitly.
-It takes a single optional argument, the location of the *Julia* installation which will otherwise be assumed to be location of Julia that was detected when **node-julia** was installed.
+It takes a single optional argument;
+which is the location of the Julia installation directory which will otherwise be assumed to be location of *julia* that was detected when node-julia was installed.

 ### Example